Gross haematuria must be taken seriously as it raises the likelihood of finding significant renal pathology

-(C) Both studies are American studies.
-The pressure on beds is not as bad, I suspect, in the hospitals which have done these studies than it would be in Australia.
+(C) Both studies are American.
+The pressure on beds is not as bad, I suspect, in the hospitals which have done these studies as it would be in Australia.
 Serial examination with longer stays is more practical in such a setting.

 (D) We (Australians) are rightly or wrongly much more cautious with paediatric CT than the Americans.
 If we use the same decision-making process for imaging versus no-imaging as the USA, but then do an ultrasound instead of a CT, this may make the adult suspected renal injury protocol less able to exclude paediatric renal injury.

 (E) Lastly, and it is worth re-iterating, the pre-test probability for renal injury for any given traumatic force will be higher for the younger end of paediatrics than the older end.
 However, all of these studies lump 0-16 as ‘paediatric’.
 I doubt even a large study like Study 8 is powered to make any recommendation about specific, anatomically similar age brackets (like ages 0-2 etc) – and so the application of any of this to a very young population is probably completely unjustified.